 Stress is the underlying cause of inflammation.
-Inflammation is the underlying cause of nearly all disease and illness known to mankind.
-Stress and inflammation alone don’t cause anything to happen in the way most think, instead they create the environment for diseases, viruses, cancer, and illness to grow.
+Inflammation is the underlying cause of nearly all diseases and illnesses known to mankind.
+Stress and inflammation alone don’t cause anything to happen in the way most think, instead, they create the environment for diseases, viruses, cancer, and illness to grow.

 It’s like growing a garden and having all kinds of things pop up and eat away at your precious plants.
 If we don't take the time to weed our garden and tend to our plants we are allowing stress to grow and take root, instead of what could be greater health and wellness.

-In just 3 breathes you have already improved your garden!
+In just 3 breaths, you have already improved your garden!